Are You Living Life with Thyroid Brain Fog?

 Comments

-1. randy black says
+1. blank randy black says

 does proper dosage of medication and proper T3, T4 levels due to said dosage, correct this issue?